VanEck's Deep Dive: Why Bitcoin Could Hit $1M and the Digital Credit Market is Poised for $2.5 Trillion

 The $2.5 trillion projection for the digital credit market hinges almost entirely on the successful mechanism of Real-World Asset (RWA) tokenization.
 Historically, credit issuance has been slow, opaque, and limited by physical jurisdictional boundaries and the necessity of complex intermediary checks.
 The RWA process solves these limitations by translating traditionally illiquid assets—such as private equity stakes, commercial real estate, municipal bonds, and corporate debt—into highly liquid, fractional, and digitally native tokens.

 This technical mechanism fundamentally alters the nature of capital.
-By breaking down massive, historically inaccessible pools of capital into tokenized fractions, the barrier to entry for global investors plummets.
+Breaking down massive pools of capital into tokenized fractions lowers the barrier to entry for global investors.
 A venture capitalist in Singapore can now participate in fractional ownership of commercial property in Chicago, managed through a smart contract.
 This process dramatically increases the Total Value Locked (TVL) in credit markets, far beyond what was previously achievable.

 The underlying blockchain technology then provides the operating layer: smart contracts automate the entire lifecycle of credit.
 They manage collateral haircuts, calculate interest payments, track servicing rights, and execute liquidations—all instantly and autonomously, without the need for clearing houses, correspondent banks, or extensive manual documentation.
 This efficiency gain is the true value driver, allowing the credit market to scale geometrically to the multi-trillion dollar level.